TarangParmar/fpki-guides/_common/10_troubleshooting.md

 Even after distributing the Federal Common Policy CA G2 as a Trusted Root Certificate to an iOS device, TLS negotiation failures may appear when navigating to a website whose TLS certificate was issued by a Federal PKI CA.

 TLS certificate errors presented to the user in Safari are typically caused by either:
-1. "Full Trust" for the Federal Common Policy CA G2 is not enabled
+1. "Full Trust" for the Federal Common Policy CA G2 is not enabled; or
 2. An intermediate CA certificate is missing from the device's trust store

 **Recommended Steps**: